Red Nose Day 2007

 Red Nose Day 2007 was a fund raising event in England organized by Comic Relief, broadcast live on BBC One and BBC Two from the evening of 16 March 2007 to early the following morning.
 It was part of "The Big One" campaign.
 Presenters introduced the show in two-halves, one titled 'The funny' and the other titled 'The money'.
+It featured Jonathan Ross, Russell Brand, Lenny Henry, Davina McCall, Graham Norton, Chris Evans, Paul O'Grady, Fearne Cotton, Kate Thornton, Catherine Tate, Ricky Gervais, and a short starring Sir Bob Geldof, Bono, Stephen Merchant, Jamie Oliver and Andi Peters.
+Borat, Billy Connolly, Ant & Dec, Peter Kay, Postman Pat, Bill Oddie and Basil Brush.